Lightweight Learning from Actuation-Space Demonstrations via Flow Matching for Whole-Body Soft Robotic Grasping: Methodology

-where $H(q)_c \in \mathbb{R}^{n\times n}$ is a square full-rank matrix.
-This bijective mapping between actuation and configuration spaces allows demonstrations to be directly performed in the configuration space.
-During demonstration, dragging the end-effector along a desired trajectory $q_e(t)$ uniquely determines the joint configurations $q(t)$.
-The resulting $q(t)$ is directly converted by the low-level joint displacement controller into the control signal $U^*(t)$, ensuring deterministic and repeatable actuation.
+with $H_c(q)\in\mathbb{R}^{n\times n}$ being a square, full-rank matrix.
+This full-rank actuation mapping allows demonstrations to be naturally specified in the configuration space.
+During demonstration, dragging the end-effector along a desired trajectory $q_e(t)$ uniquely determines the joint configuration $q(t)$, which is tracked by a joint-space displacement feedback controller to generate the corresponding actuation input $U^*(t)$, resulting in deterministic and repeatable control (Fig.~\ref{comparison}B).